Wainwright strikes out in cameo to end career as Cardinals beat Reds 4-3. Votto ejected

 Votto was given a brief ovation during his at-bat in the top half, struck out on a foul and returned to the dugout without argument.

 Before the top of the second, Votto came onto the field trailed by Bell and had a conversation with Livensparger, who was joined by third base umpire Phil Cuzzi.
-Votto returned to the dugout and headed to the clubhouse, The ejection was the 15th of Votto’s career.
+Votto returned to the dugout and headed to the clubhouse to check out the video.
+The ejection was the 15th of Votto’s career.

 A six-time All-Star, Votto has a .294 average with 356 homers and 1,144 RBIs in 17 seasons.
 Tyler Stephenson replaced Votto at first base in the bottom of the second.